Here's How the Washington Football Team's Name Controversy Will End

 Bill Clinton got less of the shutdown blame in 1996 than Barack Obama gets today.
 And his party still didn't win back the House.

 'Meese is a Pig,' Remembered

 October 07, 2013

 The attorney general who inspired the legendary 1980s illegal-poster campaign is back in the news

 Of Course the Best Local-TV Tweet Ever Comes from Philadelphia

 Four years ago, I wrote a New Republic piece about the magic of local television news—and how that magic had achieved its greatest form in Philadelphia, where a paucity of real celebrities means local-TV anchors are treated like celebrities.

 How much of a difference does living in a Democratic-run state make?
 Here's the difference between what a family of three—a working parent with two dependants—would have to make in Minnesota and Alabama in order to qualify for subsidized insurance.
-Meaning: In Alabama, a family that brings in as little as $3,500 a year is out of luck.
-In Minnesota, the country's most generous state, that family can get help if their income is up to $40,000.

 It’s official: Texas is America’s least favorite state.

 Canada Responds to Ted Cruz's Renunciation of Citizenship